My favorite photos

 September 23rd, 2025

-Terminally Online Christianity
+Terminally online Christianity

 The right-wing political takeover of the Christian community had seemingly reached its limits in my childhood, but the internet has proven to be a very promising method of an even deeper level of radicalization.
 In the midst of this increasingly fascist algorithm-driven atmosphere arose Charlie Kirk.
 He seemed to find the right mixture of theology and bigotry to tap into this our hyper-polarized political environment, and has helped commandeer a religion that once claimed to be firmly in control of the moral standards for the country to instead sink us all into ever-deepening levels of hatred for one another.

-💊 Continue reading “Terminally Online Christianity”
+💊 Continue reading “Terminally online Christianity”

 An illustration of a freestanding Christian cross statue